 Promoters are likely to buy again or generate referral business.
 Detractors are unlikely to buy again and may actively discourage others.
 Passives fall between the two.

-A company’s net promotor score is a simple calculation:
+A company’s net promoter score is a simple calculation:

 Company NPS = [% Promoters] – [% Detractors]